 Best R973 I ever spent.

 In the end, it was a fantastic year for our country, we were united, and the economy boomed.
-Best of all, South Africa is now one of the biggest markets for diesel generators in Africa.
+Best of all, South Africa is now one of the biggest markets for diesel generator parts in Africa.
 This engineering marketplace has provided several companies to offer various generators at different capacities and features.

 You must agree how incredible the disastrous and infuriating act of load shedding could be mixed with a football competition and produce a change to thousands of South Africans and their livelihoods.
-It has launched multiple micro-businesses into our economic monopoly and not just the supply of the humming machine, but the spare parts, servicing and other businesses.
+It has launched multiple micro-businesses into our economic monopoly and not just the supply of the humming machine, but the spare parts, servicing, and other businesses.
 You cannot deny that load shedding has changed everything.
 It might be a negative ordinary to some, but it is also an extraordinary positive for others.

-So, a food for thought, next time, when you relight your exhausted candles, recall a quote of Richard Evan’s: it is often in the darkest skies that we see the brightest stars.
+So, food for thought, next time, when you relight your exhausted candles, recall a quote of Richard Evan’s: it is often in the darkest skies that we see the brightest stars.